*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - I like to use 2 Teaspoons, although 1-2 Tablespoons seem much more common.

 Calendula Tea is definitely an acquired taste.
-It has started to grow on me a little as I finish up my most recent bag of this herbal tea.
+It has started to grow on me a little as I finish up my most recent bag of this Herbal Flower Tea.
 It is still not anywhere near the top of my list but many people will love it.

 Chamomile Tea Steeping Instructions